BrentM/shibr/README.md

 /history/breed/:breed should show history for the given breed Show a big ugly list of breeds at the bottom of the page to link to each.
-Let's reuse all our code from the Shiba but with a new breed instead of the default "shiba" Trap when users enter a non-existent breed
+Let's reuse all our code from the Shiba but with a new breed instead of the default "shiba" Trap when users enter a non-existent breed - Just show shibas if a breed is not found.
 Future - cache the dog breeds so we don't need to hit the breed list as frequently.
 (Tesla might do this for us - need to check)

 ## a more visual way to select other breeds
 Grab the list from https://dog.ceo/api/breeds/list/all Pick 6 breeds at random and also fetch images
 Future - Maybe resize images to thumbnails to speed up page load.
+Future - Cache imagesRLs to speed up page load.

 # Journal